th2-net/th2-conn-generic/conn-fix/README.md

 # It is a required parameter.
 Your ID that is associated with this FIX session.
 senderCompID: sender

 # It is a required parameter.
-Counter Parties ID that is associated with this FIX session.
+Counter Parties ID that are associated with this FIX session.
 targetCompID: target

 # It is a required parameter.
 Directory to store sequence number and message files inside the workspace directory.
 fileStorePath: store/fix/sessions

 # It is a required parameter.
-Time of day that this FIX session becomes activated.
+Time of the day that this FIX session becomes activated.
 # The time is in the format of HH:MM:SS, represented in UTC.
 # If the session creation time is not between the StartTime and the EndTime the session state will be reset (incoming / outgoing sequences and message cache will be dropped).
 # The bounds move daily.
 So it means that, in the next day after the start of 'EndTime', the bounds will be moved
 # Format of the value is 99:99:99
 startTime: 00:00:00

 # It is a required parameter.
-Time of day that this FIX session becomes deactivated.
+Time of the day that this FIX session becomes deactivated.
 # time in the format of HH:MM:SS, time is represented in UTC.
-# If the session creation time is not between StartTime and EndTime the session state will be reset (incoming / outgoing sequences and message cache will be drop).
+# If the session creation time is not between StartTime and EndTime the session state will be reset (incoming / outgoing sequences and message cache will be dropped).
 # The bounds move daily.
-That means next day after the start at 'EndTime' the bounds will be moved
+That means next day after the start at 'EndTime', the bounds will be moved
 # Format of value is 99:99:99
 endTime: 00:00:00